Summer 2021 support

 - unconscious bias

-The first support materials are now available for you to access via the Professional Development Academy, with further materials following in mid-April.
-You can also book a place at some live training sessions for both UK and International qualifications.
+Support materials are now available for you to access via the Professional Development Academy, with further materials following throughout April and May.
+We have been running live training sessions for both UK and International qualifications and recordings of these events will made available shortly after they have taken place.

 On Friday 26 March the Joint Council for Qualifications (JCQ) released comprehensive guidance on the process for deriving grades this summer.
 Whilst we recommend reading the full detail of the document, we know it’s an incredibly busy time in schools and colleges right now, and work towards determining grades for this summer is only one of the many things taking place.
 So, to help you work through and understand the detail of this guidance, we have pulled out the ten key areas to note from the document, which we hope you’ll find useful.
 Take a look at the document below.